molpopgen/fwdpy/README.rst

 A lot of them:

-* Cython_, version $>= 0.23$.
+* Cython_, version :math:`>= 0.23`.
 This package depends on wrappers to C++11 smart pointers that were introduced in 0.23.
 Once this package starts to stabilize a bit, I will modify the build system to not require Cython.
 * GSL_
 * fwdpp_
 * libsequence_